-"Must-run" generation units are those generation units that must operate to provide for electric grid reliability under certain conditions.
-By definition a must run generation unit has no competition; it is the only unit that can be operated to meet/eliminate the condition giving rise to the must-run status (e.g. transmission capacity overloads and transmission outages).
-NV Energy has identified several must-run generation stations which, if sold without addressing the must-run condition, could result in anti-competitive behavior by the owners of such stations.
-These stations include Fort Churchill Generating Station, North Valmy Generating Station, Clark Generating Station and Clark Mountain Generating Station.
-Anti-competitive pricing by owners of must-run generation units can be eliminated by pricing controls enacted by the organized wholesale market, or by elimination of the must-run conditions through transmission system modification, load shedding or peak clipping that allow competition to occur.
+"Must-run" generation units are those generation units that must run in order to provide for electric grid reliability under certain conditions.
+By definition a must run generation unit has no competition, it is the only unit that can be operated to meet/eliminate the condition giving rise to the must run unit (i.e. transmission capacity overloads and transmission outages).
+NV Energy has identified four must run generation units which if sold without addressing the must run condition, could result in anti-competitive behavior by the owners of such units.
+These units are Fort Churchill Generating Station, North Valmy Generating Station, Clark Generating Station, and Clark Mountain Generating Station.
+Anti-competitive pricing by owners of must run generation units can be eliminated by pricing controls enacted by the organized wholesale market, or by elimination of the must run conditions through transmission system modification, load shedding or peak clipping that allow competition to occur.